How To Fill Out The South Carolina Articles of Organization

 If the LLC will be Manager-Managed, check the box and enter the Manager’s name and address.

-This is an optional section, but if any of the LLC Members should be liable for the debts and contracts of the LLC, check the box and enter the Member information.
+Step 8 is also optional, but if any of the LLC Members should be liable for the debts and contracts of the LLC, check the box and enter the Member information.

 An option to choose an effective start day is available for up to 90 days in the future.
 Some will delay the effective date (starting date) of the LLC if they aren’t ready to start the business, but want the filing out of the way or if they are close to the end of a calendar year.